iipc/warc-specifications/specifications/warc-zstd/index.md

 Encoders may use an arbitrary dictionary that follows the Zstandard dictionary format.
 They should attempt to give a unique ID to each dictionary.
 For example, they may use a random dictionary ID between 32,768 and 2,147,483,647.
-This specification only requires support for dictionaries up to 8,388,608 bytes (8 mebibytes).
-Encoders are permitted to use larger dictionaries, but decoders may choose to reject such dictionaries with a suitable error message.

 ## Extension frames